• Home

 Key Components of an Estate Plan

-Key components in estate planning law provide a comprehensive framework to secure our assets and ensure our wishes are fulfilled.
+Key components in estate planning law provide a comprehensive framework to secure our assets and fulfill our wishes.
 A Will officially communicates how our assets will be distributed, while a Trust helps manage and protect these assets.

-We might also consider creating a Living Will to outline our medical preferences should we become unable to communicate our wishes.
+We might also consider creating a Living Will to outline our medical preferences if we cannot communicate our wishes.
 A Power of Attorney compliments that, allowing someone we trust to make decisions on our behalf.

 A Durable Power of Attorney is suggested to safeguard the remaining in effect if we become incapacitated.
 By including these elements, we provide clarity and legal authority to manage our affairs efficiently.